caltemose/followmystomach.com/content/travel/guide/arrival.md

 weight: 2
 ---

-I'm presuming here that you've already rested from the flight/trip if it's necessary.
-Duh.
+You've landed and probably shouldn't go to sleep just yet.
+Now's your time to assess the apartment and the neighborhood.

 ## Assess the Apartment Situation

 Check out your kitchen space and the provided tools.
+You need to understand your constraints so you don't buy things/plan meals that are likely to fail due to missing equipment.

 Here are some questions to consider:

 ### What size is the fridge?